lottcl/AF-dashboard/README.md

 To install from the source:

-    $ git clone git@github.com:lottcl/AF_dashboard.git
+    $ git clone git@github.com:lottcl/AF-dashboard.git
-    $ cd AF_dashboard
-    $ python setup.py develop

 ### Using [MIMIC-III](https://mimic.mit.edu/docs/iii/) as the reference dataset

 You will need to acquire credentialed access to MIMIC through [physionet](https://mimic.physionet.org/gettingstarted/cloud/).
 Once you are a credentialed user, you can access the data through the cloud or through file downloads.
-You will need to add the following tables to AF-Dashboard/Data/MIMIC-III:
+You will need to add the following tables to `AF-Dashboard/Data/MIMIC-III`:

     * ADMISSIONS
     * DIAGNOSES_ICD